-A staggering 24 million people require humanitarian assistance - that is about 85 per cent of Yemen’s population of 29 million.
-More than 4 million people remain displaced after being forced to flee their homes, and many Yemenis remain incredibly food insecure due to the stagnating economy, bureaucratic impediments, and ongoing conflict.
-Famine is possible in many areas of the country.
+A staggering 20.7 million people require humanitarian assistance - nearly 70% of the population.
+More than 4 million people remain displaced after being forced to flee their homes, and many Yemenis have been forced to the brink of famine by a rapidly detoriating economic situation, destroyed infrastructure, and ongoing conflict.

 Without a lasting peace in sight, Yemen continues to be torn apart by conflict, economic decline, the collapse of public services, disease outbreaks, loss of livelihoods and food insecurity.

 In Yemen, as in every other armed conflict, it is the civilians that bear the brunt of the violence.
-More than 100,000 people have been killed since 2015.
+Since 2015, an estimated 233,000 civilians have been killed by the conflict, including over 130,000 people who have died due to a lack of food and essential services destroyed by the conflict.
 Cities, homes, and vital infrastructure such as schools, hospitals, and water supplies are damaged or destroyed by years of heavy fighting.

-More than five million people are estimated to have been forced to flee their homes since the beginning of the conflict.
-More than four million people remain displaced, living in camps for internally displaced persons where needs are incredibly high.
+More than four million people remain displaced, forced to flee by the conflict and now living in camps for internally displaced persons where needs are incredibly high.
 These, normally improvised camps are comprised of makeshift shelters with little access to actual shelter, leave Yemenis fleeing the conflict extremely vulnerable.
-At the same time, Yemen is host to almost 300,000 refugees primarily from the Horn of Africa.
+At the same time, Yemen is part of the busiest migration route in the world with refugees and migrants from the Horn of Africa facing critical threats to life as they cross through active frontlines of the conflict in Yemen.

 Across the country, humanitarian needs remain acute, and the protective environment has deteriorated.
 Few Yemenis can reliably access safety, security, and their basic rights – a challenge that is especially difficult for those who have been displaced by violence.